Michael Murphy (singer)

 Michael Sean D'Arcy Murphy (born 4 September 1986) is a New Zealand singer.
 He was runner-up of New Zealand Idol (NZ Idol) in 2004, behind Ben Lummis, who became his friend over the course of the contest.

 After NZ Idol, Michael Murphy had signed to BMG records.
 Murphy's first single debuted at No. 1 and stayed a while at the top of radio charts.
 He gained a gold status for No Place to Land, his debut album.
 He then toured New Zealand, singing to sold-out audiences.
 With 5star Fallout, Michael toured New Zealand, the U.S. and English pubs.
-He is now working on his solo project, with multi national management by ACTS Agency.
+He is now the lead singer of New Zealand Rock Band Written By Wolves.

 5star Fallout

 In 2006, Murphy joined his 4 former Deadset bandmates to form the band 5star Fallout, with him as the lead singer.

 Rent

 Murphy appeared in the Theatre Company's production of RENT at the civic theatre in Auckland.